bm295/Event-Sourcing/src/EventSourcingBankAccountWeb/event-sourcing-bank-account-plan.md

 - which component consumes the event to rebuild state or projections
 - how the same event stream drives both write-side state and read-side views
 - how a persisted event list can be inspected the way a user would inspect rows in a database table
+- how sequence numbers, correlation IDs, and causation IDs support deterministic replay and workflow tracing

 ## User Experience
 - Show a simple page with a visual layout of the main components: